EnzoMe85/Insert-Google-Maps-using-Google-API-Key-in-Wordpress-posts-automatically/README.md

 # Insert-Google-Maps-using-Google-API-Key-in-Wordpress-posts-automatically

-read the readme.txt file for all the info and details
+read the readme file for all the info and details

 by Enzo Mele